Hi, I’m Kate, the founder of A Tidy Mind. I wanted to get back to basics with my top 6 tips to create a clutter-free home.

 Focus on ‘storage’ areas

 Lofts, cellars and garages are prime locations to stash something quickly to avoid dealing with it.
 And do you really know what’s in there?
 If you want to clear your clutter, focus on these areas first.
 Once they are clearer, you’ll have more space to store things that you actually need.
 Or perhaps you’ll be inspired to convert them into extra living space instead!
+Additionally, if your storage is full and you still have a lot of stuff to fit in, you may consider want to consider temporary storage options.

 Make a decision